flashbots/mev-boost/README.md

 # Usage

 A single mev-boost instance can be used by multiple beacon nodes.
+Note that, aside from running mev-boost as indicated with the commands below, you will need to configure your beacon node to allow it to connect to mev-boost, and your validator to allow it to register with the relay.
+This configuration varies with the different consensus clients, a guide can be found in our [Testing page](https://github.com/flashbots/mev-boost/wiki/Testing).

 ### Mainnet